Stormwater Utility Enterprise Fund

 The purpose of the federal requirements is to reduce the amount of pollution from stormwater runoff discharging into waterways.
 Wellesley is in the Charles River Watershed and is required to substantially reduce phosphorous runoff into the Charles River.
 As a result, the Town must increase its investment in stormwater infrastructure management to meet these requirements.

-Our current method of paying for these investments is from funding received through taxes.
-Under a Stormwater Utility Enterprise Fund we propose, instead, to charge a fee to all non-municipal properties including those owned by tax-exempt, non-profit and state agencies.
-The stormwater fee would be based on the amount of impervious surface on each property such as parking lots, driveways, and buildings, which all contribute to stormwater runoff.
+Previously these investments were funded through taxes.
+Starting in FY25, under the Stormwater Utility Enterprise Fund, a fee will be applied to all non-municipal properties including those owned by tax-exempt, non-profit and state agencies.
+The stormwater fee is based on the amount of impervious surface on each property.
+Impervious surfaces are any hard material that prevent stormwater from infiltrating into the ground and include parking lots, driveways, and buildings.

 Advantages of a Stormwater Utility Fee include: